An explicit version of Chen's theorem and the linear sieve: An explicit version of the linear sieve

+A key part of the proof of Theorem \ref{theo:JR} is based on finding accurate upper bounds for the functions $f_n(s)$.
 We will focus on improving Nathanson's bound on $f_n(s)$ in \cite[Chapter 9]{Nathanson}, combining his analytic approach with a more computational one.
 To this aim we introduce an elementary method, namely, approximating an integral by Riemann sums, to obtain an upper bound for the function $f_n(s)$ for `small' $n$.
-The chosen upper bound function is the following

-which was introduced by Nathanson and indeed appears to be a numerically good approximation for $f_n(s)$.
-Here, our purpose is to approximate $c_n$, the smallest number such that if $n$ is odd and $s\ge 1$, or if $n$ is even and $s\ge 2$, then
+The chosen upper bound function is $h(s)$ from \eqref{eq-def-h(s)} which was also used by Nathanson and indeed appears to be a numerically good approximation for $f_n(s)$.
+Our aim will be to find a value $c_n$ such that

-On the other hand, changing slightly our approach, it would be possible to obtain a non-uniform upper bound that will be better in certain ranges.
-We choose not to pursue this as the obtained result appears good enough for our application. \begin{theorem} The bound in \eqref{eq:fh} holds with $c_n$ as in Table \ref{tab:cn1} below.
+when $n$ is odd and $s\ge 1$, or if $n$ is even and $s\ge 2$.
+Note that by the definitions \eqref{eq:f11} and \eqref{eq-def-h(s)}, we can take $c_1=1$.
+Thus, it suffices to find values for $c_n$ for $n\ge 2$.